giros-dit/yang-to-ngsi-ld/testbeds/netconf/ngsi-ld-models/docs/InterfaceEnabled.md

 # InterfaceEnabled

 This leaf contains the configured, desired state of the interface.
 Systems that implement the IF-MIB use the value of this leaf in the intended configuration to set IF-MIB.ifAdminStatus to 'up' or 'down' after an ifEntry has been initialized, as described in RFC 2863.
 Changes in this leaf in the intended configuration are reflected in ifAdminStatus.
-YANG module: ietf-interfaces.yang
+Reference: RFC 2863: The Interfaces Group MIB - ifAdminStatus  YANG module: ietf-interfaces.yang

 ## Properties